microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 successPercentage     : 88.46
 ```

-This command gets top two summaries sign ins from the past 30 days.
+This example returns top two summaries sign ins from the past 30 days.

 ## Parameters